How To Create Transfer Tape Labels. Amazing DIY!

 Why go buy labels when you can make them yourself?
 I love learning about DIY hacks that work and are super easy too!
 Why pay for labels if you can make your own!
 You are going to love this one!

 In my kitchen, I have many canisters for various reasons.
 I have my display canisters that sit on top of my counters and they are the most expensive and prettiest too.
 Then, I have canisters and plastic containers to store things like flour, sugar, and other condiments I use for baking.

 This is the type of plastic canister I’m talking about.
 They are perfect for housing all of my baking goods, and they stay fresh and clean too!
 I love the lids that snap on.
 Everything stays so fresh and lasts so much longer too.

-This was my first attempt at making these transfer label, and I learned a lot about the do’s and don’ts so it was a good lesson for that I was excited to pass along to you too!
+This was my first attempt at making these transfer labels, and I learned a lot about the do’s and don’ts so it was a good lesson for that I was excited to pass along to you too!
 Let’s get started with the instructions!